-The Adviser Professional Standards are intended to raise the education, training and ethical standards of financial advisers by requiring those who provide personal advice to retail clients to hold a degree, pass an exam, meet CPD requirements and comply with a Code of Ethics.
-New advisers who enter the profession from 1 January 2019 (or those who otherwise don’t meet the transitional rule requirements) will also need to undertake a 12-month supervision and training program, known as the Professional Year.
+The Adviser Professional Standards are intended to raise the education, training and ethical standards of financial advisers by requiring those who provide personal advice to retail clients to meet the following education and training standards:

 Who is required to meet the new standards?

-Financial advisers need to meet the standards if they give personal advice to retail clients on financial products, other than basic banking products, general insurance products, consumer credit insurance, or a combination of any of these products.
+Financial advisers need to meet the standards if they provide personal advice to retail clients on financial products, other than basic banking products, general insurance products, consumer credit insurance, or a combination of any of these products.
 This includes accountants who give personal advice under a limited Australian Financial Services Licence (AFSL).

 For simplicity, we use the term ‘Adviser’ to refer to those who are subject to the standards.